tombisho/dsSyntheticClient/README.md

 # dsSyntheticClient

-DataSHIELD client side synthetic data generation functions.
+This is a DataSHIELD client side package for generating synthetic data.

 ## Quick start